marcelpetersen/mobil/_drafts/the-top-3-risks-of-starting-a-fleet-company-and-how-to-overcome-them.md

 The second rule is to buy high-quality vehicles.
 Not only does this have a lot to do with reducing damage costs in the long run, but it helps increase employee satisfaction dramatically.
 In a city full of shared vehicles, the vehicles that run perfectly and have a longer-lasting battery life will slowly start to dominate the mobility scene.
 Because who wants to ride a kick scooter with broken brakes, or e-bikes with tires that are bent out of shape?
 Nobody, and everyone will avoid a company with low-quality vehicles like the plague after one bad experience.

-Included in that topic is having a software system that’s functional, too.
-If your customer can’t close the app and is still getting charged per minute after parking and exiting a shared car, you’re going to lose that customer to the competition the next time they want to go somewhere.
-Always put customer satisfaction above saving costs!

 ### Choosing the Wrong Software Provider

 Much like high-quality vehicles are an absolutely crucial component of any vehicle sharing company, your software needs to be high-quality, too.
 Offering an app that frustrates and confuses users is a very bad policy, as we already mentioned above.
 Similarly, having faulty or unusable hardware makes the entire foundation upon which your company is built unstable.